SySS-Research/Seth/README.md

 symmetric key.
 There is an [elaborate procedure](https://msdn.microsoft.com/en-us/library/cc240785.aspx) to derive an encryption key for the client, an encryption key for the server and a signing key.
-It's boring but straight forward.
+It's boring but straightforward.

 After we derive the session keys, we can initialize the s-boxes for the RC4 streams.
-Since RDP is using a seperate key for messages from the server than for messages from the client, we need two s-boxes.
+Since RDP is using a separate key for messages from the server than for messages from the client, we need two s-boxes.
 The s-box is an array of 256 bytes that is shuffled in a certain way that depends on the key.
 Then the s-box produces a stream of pseudo random numbers, which is xor-ed with